walmartlabs/concord-website/docs/plugins/http.md

 The `http` task converts complex objects like the above into string and passes it into the body of post request.
 The converted string for the above example is `{ "myObject": { "nestedVar": 123 } }`.

-   You can also give the raw json string, but it must be valid otherwise `http` task will throw incompatible request type exception.
+The `http` task accepts raw json string, and throws an `incompatible request type` error when it detects improper formatting.

 ### Body for Request Type 'file'